GWC-UNCC/Git-Intro/01-basics/README.md

 ## Commit your file

-Now we are going to commit this file, so that git will track you changes ( also allowing other to access it, since git will hold on to it ).
+Now we are going to commit this file, so that git will track your changes ( also allowing others to access it, since git will hold onto it ).
 Click on the `+` next to the `U` under the "Changes" section.

 ![commit file](/pictures/basics/img05.png)

-You will now notice that your file has an `A` next to it now, and instead of under the changes section your file is under the "Staged Changes" section.
+You will now notice that your file has an `A` next to it, and instead of being under the changes section your file is under the "Staged Changes" section.
 The `A` means that your changes are staged and you are adding something.

 ![staged file](/pictures/basics/img06.png)